alicewang453/module2/README.md

      - Note the components are pictured separately, but both need to be connected to the board.

 4. Connect TTGO T1 board to laptop via USB-C to USB-C cable.
 Set up Arduino IDE by selecting “TTGO T1” for board and the correct USB-C port.
 5. Develop program in Arduino IDE that reads in the serial input from the button and potentiometer.
 Ensure you've written the correct pins numbers.
-Program found in repo.
+Program (serial_reading.ino) found in repo.
 6. Upload code to device.
 7. Develop game program in Python using Pygame library.
 Ensure you establish a serial connection with the correct USB-C port (same port from step 3).
-Example code: `ser = serial.Serial('/dev/cu.usbserial-56230075411', 115200, timeout=1)` Program found in repo.
+Example code: `ser = serial.Serial('/dev/cu.usbserial-56230075411', 115200, timeout=1)` Program (flowergame.py) found in repo.

 Now to make the enclosure!